willem-vanheemstrasystems/openshift-totaljs/README.md

 # openshift-totaljs
-This is empty project for ready to work with Total.js and Openshift [Demo Site](http://totaljs-fxauto.rhcloud.com/)
+This is empty project for ready to work with Total.js and Openshift.

+[Demo Site](http://totaljs-fxauto.rhcloud.com/)

 ## Install